[Interview] Ex-UK envoy to Yemen: Houthis using Gaza to mask own agenda

 Some segments of the Arab and Muslim population also see the Western naval build-up as a "pro-Israeli coalition", the EU foreign service said in its proposal for the EU mission.

-And that was "muddled thinking" based on a romantic view of the Yemen warlords, Fitton-Brown indicated.
+And that was "muddled thinking" based on a romantic view of the Yemeni warlords, Fitton-Brown indicated.

 "I've had a lot of experience talking to the Houthis and it wasn't very rewarding ...
 I found them rather unpleasant and very, very hardline, frankly cruel people," he said.

-Fitton-Brown's Houthi diplomacy dates back to negotiations on the Yemen war in Kuwait, Oman, and Switzerland in his time as British ambassador to Yemen from 2015 to 2017.
+Fitton-Brown's Houthi experience dates back to negotiations on the Yemen civil war in Kuwait, Oman, and Switzerland in his time as British ambassador to Yemen from 2015 to 2017.

 And his portrait of them stood in stark contrast to their noble Gaza talk.